angeldelacruzdev/server-express/README.md

 `DB_NAME`,
 `DB_PORT`

 ## To test authentication

-I am using the library bcrypt to encrypt password.
+I am using the library bcrypt for encrypt password.

 To test the authentication with the database use this password:
 "$2b$10$WDL.DzJlnJKRvYlcDrEqt.yOuyMpzmgJyqTCUY1o/itjy.EvfZuQO"

-and send it this "123456" to return true otherwise, it will return false
+and send it this "123456" for return true otherwise it will return false

 Request type POST:

 ```javascript
 {
   "user": "userName",